|

 She was the Steam Packet Company's answer to beat the rivalry of the Isle of

-from Fleetwood to Douglas regularly in three hours approx. Chartered at the
+sailed from Fleetwood to Douglas regularly in three hours approx. Chartered at

 soldiers between Southampton and France.
 Her most spectacular war experience